cosmos/ibc/spec/app/ics-101-interchain-swap/README.md

 #### Interchain Market Maker

 The `InterchainMarketMaker` is a core component for swap calculations, and is initialized with an `InterchainLiquidityPool` and `feeRate`.
-Since the `feeRate` for a trading pair can be updated through governance, it is possible to have a different rate on each chain.
+Since the `feeRate` for a trading pair can be updated through governance, it is possible to have different rates on each chain.

 ```ts
 class InterchainMarketMaker {